gregorycrane/DHFall2021/README.md

 Learning outcomes include:

 <ol>
+<li>Initial exposure to the Digital Humanities as a field of study in its own right.
+We will treat the Digital Humanities as a space where ideas from the computational sciences and from the many subjects and disciplinary approaches of the Humanities interact.
+We view the term Digital Humanities as a helpful but transitional term.
+In fact, we live in a society in which ideas primarily circulate via digital media.
+The real topic of discussion is how the Humanities can, and should, evolve within a digital age.
 <li>Hands-on experience with a range of methods by which members of the class can use Python to explore sources from the human record.
 While we will focus primarily upon materials in English, we will also explore methods by which to work with sources in languages that we do not know.
 <li>Crtical assessment of what consitutes research in (one particular area within) the humanities will include questions such as: (1) What questions have traditionl scholars posed and how hav they published them?
 (2) How can we answer those questions with new digital methods?
 (3) What new questions might we ask beyond traditional research?
 (4) What new audiences can we reach and how would those audiences change the questions that we pose and the ideas that we publish?
-<li>Initial exposure to the Digital Humanities as a field of study in its own right.

 </ol>

 While we will develop a common vocabulary, members of the class will focus in their course projects on different topics.
 Ideally, class projects will be produced by teams of two or more students with complementary skills.